-My personal projects are typically composed of one or more of these frameworks, tools, and technologies:
+My personal projects use one or many of these frameworks, tools, and technologies:

-- Ruby on Rails - an open source Ruby framework.
+- Ruby on Rails - a popular Ruby framework.

 - Codeship - powerful continuous integration and delivery.

-- Forge - easy server configuration and management of applications tuned for php.
+- Forge - easy server setup and management of applications tuned for PHP.

 - Trello - a simple tool for organizing any project.

-- Twilio - a fun platform for adding SMS and telephony functionality to web applications.
+- Twilio - adds SMS and telephony to web applications via API.

-- Pusher - a service that provides API support to leverage HTML5 WebSockets and make web applications respond in realtime.
+- Pusher - provides API support to make web applications respond in real-time.